-For exceptional achievement in the real estate industry adn for being a devoted ambassador of Forest City and Waldorf College.
+For exceptional achievement in the real estate industry adn for being a devoted ambassador of Forest City and Waldorf University.

 Robert L. Johnson ‘54

-For exceptional achievement in architecture, notable leadership in the church and community, and for a lifetime of dedicated service to Waldorf College.
+For exceptional achievement in architecture, notable leadership in the church and community, and for a lifetime of dedicated service to Waldorf University.